THE SIGNAL - MAY 2026 AI

 Chief AI & Innovation Officer

-Alisa Scharf has with over a decade helping Seer clients and teams navigate the biggest shifts in digital marketing.
+Alisa Scharf has over a decade helping Seer clients and teams navigate the biggest shifts in digital marketing.
 She's a regular conference speaker on AI-driven search and the value of operationalizing AI within organizations.

 "[We understand that] it's too hard to try to know everything going on, so we're gonna try to be a trusted curator and try to bring down some of the stuff that we're seeing, but you need to be in circles of people constantly experimenting.